 In international trade, the importer and exporter follow a standardized process to ship goods to and from the country.
 However, the process is far from perfect and very often, exporters & importers face non-payment and non-delivery risks.

-One practice used to mitigate such risks is by following a trade finance method, documentary collection.
+One practice used to mitigate such risks is documentary collection.

 What is a Documentary Collection?

 Documentary collection is a type of trade financing in which an exporter receives payment for his goods from an importer after the financial institutions of the parties involved exchange the relevant documentation.
 After the items arrive at the importer's location, the exporter's institution collects payments from the importer's institution for paperwork releasing a title to the transported elements.

 The exporter receives cash from the importer for the shipping paperwork, known as "documentary collection."
 The customer will need shipping paperwork to clear the items through immigration and take possession.
 A commercial invoice, a certificate of origin (COO), an insurance certificate, and a packing list are all included.